aspeer/mkdocs-WebDyne-Doc/docs/11_terms_and_conditions_for_copying_distribution_and_modification.md

 ## Section 6

 Each time you redistribute the Program (or any work based on the Program), the recipient automatically receives a license from the original licensor to copy, distribute or modify the Program subject to these terms and conditions.
-You may not impose any further restrictions on the recipients\' exercise of the rights granted herein.
+You may not impose any further restrictions on the recipients' exercise of the rights granted herein.
 You are not responsible for enforcing compliance by third parties to this License.

 ## Section 7